Absolute Extrema on Finite Closed IntervalsIn Exercises 21–36, fi... | Channels for Pearson+

 Absolute Extrema

 Absolute extrema refer to the highest and lowest values a function attains on a given interval.
 To find these, evaluate the function at critical points and endpoints of the interval.
-The largest value is the absolute maximum, and the smallest is the absolute minimum.
+The absolute maximum is the largest value, and the absolute minimum is the smallest value among these evaluations.

 Recommended video: